Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 ## For FAST READERS!!!

-- Simply execute the file and go to the last line of the code.
+1. Set FILE_PATH.
+2. Go to the end of code to select "df.columns".

 ## Features: